lisr-pcx/on-board-tips/docs/about.md

 In the last 6 years I worked as software consultant (EU market) on railway onboard/signalling devices, developing solutions in ADA and C++ language mainly on legacy codebases.

 There are tons of good sites and opensource projects on the web.
-Be humble, try stuff, Have fun!
+Be humble, try stuff, have fun!

 ![About](meta/about_FT_photo.png "Photo by F.Tessarollo")